babel/website/docs/tour.md

 ### Iterators + For..Of

-Iterator objects enable custom iteration like CLR IEnumerable or Java Iteratable.
+Iterator objects enable custom iteration like CLR IEnumerable or Java Iterable.
 Generalize `for..in` to custom iterator-based iteration with `for..of`.
 Don’t require realizing an array, enabling lazy design patterns like LINQ.